The best travel camera in 2025: compact and portable cameras to take anywhere

 Gareth Bevan

 Gareth is the Reviews Editor at Digital Camera World, and the person in charge of approving all the latest camera-related tech.
-He never misses an opportunity to travel, or an excuse to take photos while traveling, so is best placed to judge what are the best travel cameras for all sorts of different vacations and adventures.
+He never misses an opportunity to travel, or an excuse to take photos while traveling, so he is best placed to judge what are the best travel cameras are for all sorts of different vacations and adventures.

 The Quick List